 The Enable Right-To-Left Language Options in the Language panel of the Preferences dialog box affects what appears in the Appearance tab of the Properties dialog box.
 When that preference is selected, the Appearance tab includes options for changing the digit style and text direction for text fields, drop-down list boxes, and list boxes.

-The Position tab lets you position or size the currently selected field or fields.
+The Position tab lets you position or size the currently selected field or fields to an accuracy of up to 10,000th of an inch.
 You can move fields to the location you specify on the page.
 Use the Height and Width options to change only the size of fields.
 To move fields without resizing them, choose Do Not Change Height And Width When Changing The Position.

 The options available on this tab change according to the type of form field selected.
 The Options tab appears for all form field types except digital signatures.